 Before committing myself to a historic site for what I was sure would be a couple hours, I wanted to drive through the tiny town.
-Staatsburg is so tiny, that if you blink, you’ll miss it.
+Staatsburg is so tiny that if you blink, you’ll miss it.
 But there was a sweet, small town charm, that bordered on what I would say is still very much country living.
-That actually surprised me for a town located so close to New York City.
-The homes lined the main road, which, I felt was just a one road town.
-I learned later that the Old Albany Post Road ran through Staatsburg, making this town a stop for travelers dating back as far as the mid 1600s.
+I found myself surprised that a town located so close to New York City could still remain so small and so country.
+The homes lined the main road, which, I felt, was just a one road town.
+I learned later that the Old Albany Post Road ran through Staatsburg, making this town a stop for travelers as early as the mid-1600s.

 I came across St. Margaret’s Episcopal Church.
 Designed by Richard Upjohn, famous for the Gothic Revival architecture (as seen in St. Margaret’s Episcopal Church (1892)), a movement he, himself, introduced into American culture, as well as another style, the Italianate style, which became very popular, and for which Upjohn also became very well-known.
 The church is a site to behold and is so well preserved that one would never assume its age.
 I apologize for the photo.
 The sun was not cooperating with me the day I snapped this picture.

 I drove through town and turned around to head back to the state historic site.
-I, at first, came up to the back exit.
+I, at first, could only find the back exit.
 I could not see any signs directing me into the site so I decided to drive around the other side to find the entrance.
 The gate at the entrance was as spooky as the gate at the exit, but I was not to be deterred.
-I wanted to visit, or at lease see from my car, this state historic site.
+I wanted to visit, or at least see from my car, this state historic site.

 Thankfully, I found the entrance.

-It was gorgeous and just sitting at the top of that grassy hill in all her splendid glory.
+She was just gorgeous sitting at the top of that grassy hill in all her splendid glory.
 I was so excited to have followed my heart and taken the path that led me to this gorgeous mansion.
-I would learn that this beautiful structure was the country home of Ogden Mills, a man who came from money, but was also a prosperous financier and philanthropist in his own right, and his wife Ruth Livingston Mills.
+I would learn that this beautiful structure was the country home of Ogden Mills, a man who came from money, but was also a prosperous financier and philanthropist in his own right, and his wife, Ruth Livingston Mills.
 I would also come to learn that this mansion was not the original home on this land.
-Ruth Livingston, the great-granddaughter of Morgan Lewis, the 3rd governor of the state of New York, inherited the home.
-She had grown up in the home.
+Ruth Livingston, the great-granddaughter of Morgan Lewis, the 3rd governor of the state of New York, inherited the original home.
+Ruth had grown up in the home.
 In the 1890s, right in the middle of the period known to us today as the Gilded Age, or the American Renaissance, the Mills’ began to remodel and enlarge the home to the magnificent mansion you are able to visit today.

 As I made my way to the top of the hill, I was just in awe of this magnificent building.

 This picture of the mansion was taken as soon as I exited my car.
-What a gorgeous structure.
+What a gorgeous structure, was my first thought.
 I slowly looked around at the view.
 The Hudson and the Catskill Mountains are beautifully on display everywhere you look.
-Literally, breathtaking grounds.
+Literally, breathtaking grounds and views.

 As soon as you begin walking to the gift shop, which is a must visit beyond the fact that this is where you purchase your tour tickets, there are information boards along the walkway to start your learning about this home and the family that lived here.

-The gift shop itself has many wonderful reproductions of china pieces, for Tea, of course, and other items from the period as well as books that are both on topics about this historic site and Downton Abbey, which is discussed often during the tour.
+The gift shop itself has many wonderful reproductions of china pieces, for Tea, of course, and other items from the period.
+The vast number of titles of books available for sale span topics about this historic site, the history of the period, and, of course, Downton Abbey, which is discussed often during the tour.
 It is a small gift shop but easily navigated and not too small that you feel crowded.
-It should also be noted that this gift shop has been said to be a top gift shop in the area.
+It should also be noted that this gift shop has been said to be “a top gift shop in the area.”

 The cost of the tour is a steal at twice the price.
 Adults are $8, Students and Seniors are $6, Children under 12 are free.
 Please click here for hours of operation.

 As you progress further into the house, your tour guide connects everything in the home to the period by associating it with the PBS hit series, Downton Abbey.
 This is fun for fans of the show.
-Personally, I have never watched the series so much of those comparisons were lost on me, but I was able to enjoy the commentary as it still informed me about the history of the period and the home itself.
+Personally, at the time of my tour, I had never watched the series so much of those comparisons were lost on me, but I was able to enjoy the commentary as it still informed me about the history of the period and the home itself.
 Every room we entered was equally as beautiful as that pictured above, which is the main entrance to the home.
 I am only showing you bits and pieces because this home is a treat that truly must be enjoyed with your own eyes.

 The kitchen is an amazing spectacle of how the other half lives.
 So huge and the stove itself was something of a wonder.
 I was mesmerized by the shear size of the kitchen and of the seemingly “modern” conveniences that were used during the period.
 The huge glass windows provided wonderful views of the outdoors…the kitchen is a marvel and I hope you make this trip and see it for yourself.

-The history that this family was associated with was incredible.
-There are amazing family paintings that date as far back as Revolutionary times, with an ancestor who swore in George Washington as President.
-There is a rifle that has seen some history, as well as an old newspaper showing the fate of the Titanic, which even touched this family.
+The history that this family was associated with was impressive.
+There are gorgeous family paintings that date as far back as Revolutionary times, with one being of an ancestor who swore in George Washington as President.
+There is a rifle that has seen some history, as well as an old newspaper showing the fate of the Titanic, which, incidentally, touched this family as well.
 There are rooms that are so beautiful your eyes will melt looking at them.
 The tapestries hanging on the walls and on the floors are breathtaking.
+The staircases, oh the staircases.
 The entire tour takes roughly an hour, maybe a little longer, but when it is over, you are almost wishing to go again.

 Once outside, the beauty continues.